Skip to main content

 Tomatoes and eggs belong together in dishes from eggs in purgatory to scrambled eggs and ketchup, and definitely in this Chinese tomato egg.
 There are many ways to make tomato egg, and because it can be such a personal recipe, there are some very strong opinions about the best version.
 The typical Chinese tomato egg looks like scrambled eggs with big chunks of stir- fried tomatoes.
 This almost gravy-like tomato egg leans more in the Cantonese direction, which favors silky sauces thickened with cornstarch.
 The tomatoes are cooked down until jammy and whisked eggs are then gently stirred into the tomato sauce (like in egg drop soup), leaving curds of egg in the wake of the spoon.
 When it’s peak tomato season, make this with the ripest tomatoes you can find; I love Early Girl tomatoes and heirloom varieties.
 But even if it’s the dead of winter and all you have are grocery store Romas, the sauce is flavorful enough to bring out the best in them.

-Photo courtesy of Kristina Cho
+Photo by Kristina Cho

 INGREDIENTS